adomokos/light-service/README.md

 `iterate` gives your iteration logic, the symbol you define there has to be in the context as a key.
 For example. to iterate over items you will use `iterate(:items)` in your steps, the context needs to have `items` as a key, otherwise it will fail.
 The orchestrator will singularize the collection name and will put the actual item into the context under that name.
 Remaining with the example above, each element will be accessible by the name `item` for the actions in the `iterate` steps.
 [This acceptance test](spec/acceptance/orchestrator/iterate_spec.rb) should provide you with an example.

 To take advantage of another organizer or action, you might need to tweak the context a bit.
 Let's say you have a hash, and you need to iterate over its values in a series of action.
 To alter the context and have the values assigned into a variable, you need to create a new action with 1 line of code in it.
 That seems a lot of ceremony for a simple change.
 You can do that in a `execute` method like this `execute(->(ctx) { ctx[:some_values] = ctx.some_hash.values })`.
 [This test](spec/acceptance/orchestrator/execute_spec.rb) describes how you can use it.

+Use `with_callback` when you want to execute actions with a deferred and controlled callback.
+It works similar to a Sax parser, I've used it for processing large files.
+The advantage of it is not having to keep large amount of data in memory.
+See [this acceptance test](spec/acceptance/orchestrator/with_callback_spec.rb) as a working example.

 ** Thanks to [@bwvoss](https://github.com/bwvoss) for writing most of the Orchestrators code, I only ported his changes to LS and submitted the PR.